Rethinking The Uniformity Metric in Self-Supervised Learning: Introduction

-To examine the existing uniformity metric ~\citep{Wang2020UnderstandingCR}, we introduce five principled properties, also known as desiderata, that a desired uniformity metric should fulfill.
-Guided by these properties, we conduct a theoretical analysis that reveals certain shortcomings of the existing metric, particularly its insensitivity to dimensional collapse~\citep{hua2021feature}\footnote{When dimensional collapse occurs, representations occupy a lower-dimensional subspace instead of the entire embedding space~\citep{Jing2021UnderstandingDC} and thus some dimensions are not fully utilized; see Figure~\ref{fig:two collapse types}.}.
-We complement our theoretical findings with empirical evidence that underscores the metric's limitations in addressing dimensional collapse.
-We then introduce a new uniformity metric that satisfies all desiderata.
-In particular, the proposed metric is sensitive to dimensional collapse and thus is superior to the existing one.
-Finally, using the proposed uniformity metric as an auxiliary loss within existing self-supervised learning methods consistently improves their performance in downstream tasks.
+To delve deeper into the existing uniformity metric proposed by \cite{Wang2020UnderstandingCR}, we introduce four principled properties that an effective uniformity metric should possess.
+Guided by these properties, we conduct a theoretical analysis, unveiling key limitations of this metric, particularly its inability to capture feature redundancy and dimensional collapse~\citep{hua2021feature}.
+Dimensional collapse refers to the scenario where representations occupy a lower-dimensional subspace rather than the entire embedding space \citep{Jing2021UnderstandingDC}; see Figure~\ref{fig:two collapse types}.
+We reinforce our theoretical findings with empirical evidence, demonstrating, for instance, the existing metric's inability to differentiate between different degrees of dimensional collapse.
+Subsequently, we propose a novel uniformity metric based on the quadratic Wasserstein distance that satisfies all four properties, thereby surpassing the existing one.
+Finally, integrating the proposed uniformity metric as an auxiliary loss within existing self-supervised learning methods consistently enhances their performance in downstream tasks.

-Our main contributions are summarized as follows. (i) We introduce five desiderata that provide a novel perspective on the design of ideal uniformity metrics.
-Notably, the existing uniformity metric \citep{Wang2020UnderstandingCR} does not satisfy all of these desiderata.
-Specifically, we demonstrate, both theoretically and empirically, its insensitivity to dimensional collapse. (ii) We propose a novel uniformity metric that not only fulfills all of the desiderata but also exhibits sensitivity to dimensional collapse, addressing a crucial limitation of the existing metric. (iii) Our newly proposed uniformity metric can be seamlessly incorporated as an auxiliary loss in a variety of self-supervised methods, consistently improving their performance in downstream tasks.
+Our main contributions are summarized as follows. (i) We identify four principled properties that an effective uniformity metric should possess, providing new guidelines on designing such metrics. (ii) Surprisingly, we find that the existing uniformity metric \citep{Wang2020UnderstandingCR} fails to meet the majority of these properties.
+For example, it can not correctly capture dimensional collapse. (iii) We propose a new uniformity metric based on the Wasserstein distance that satisfies all four properties, addressing key limitations of the existing metric. (iv) Our proposed uniformity metric can seamlessly integrate as an auxiliary loss in various self-supervised learning methods, resulting in improved performance in downstream tasks.